davidkhala/azure-utils/data/studio/README.md

 Open the import wizard
 - Shortcut `Ctrl + I`, or
 - Right click one CONNECTIONS > **Server**> any server connection, select **Import wizard**

+## table schema
+To change table schema, right click a table in CONNECTIONS view and select **Design**